Jamaican Carrot Cake Recipe || Spiced

 How To Make Jamaican Carrot Cake Recipe

-3. Blend Wet Ingredients: In another larger bowl, whisk together the vegetable oil, granulated sugar, brown sugar, and eggs until the mixture is smooth and well combined.
+In a large bowl, whisk together the eggs, vegetable oil, brown sugar, and vanilla extract until well combined.

-6. Bake: Pour the batter into the prepared pan and smooth the top with a spatula.
-Bake for 50 minutes, or until a toothpick inserted into the center comes out clean.
+Pour the batter into the prepared cake pan and smooth the top.
+Bake for 35-40 minutes, or until a toothpick inserted into the center comes out clean.
+Allow the cake to cool completely in the pan on a wire rack before frosting.

 Special Note: